-No significant correlation between exemestane systemic exposure and age has been observed.
+No significant correlation between exemestane systemic exposure and the age of subjects have been observed.
+Renal insufficiency:

-Renal insufficiency

-In patients with severe renal impairment (CLcr < 30 mL/min) the systemic exposure to exemestane was 2-times higher compared with healthy volunteers.

-Given the safety profile of exemestane, no dose adjustment is considered necessary.
+In patients with severe renal impairment ( $CL{cr}$ <30 mL/min) the systemic exposure to exemestane was 2-times higher compared with healthy volunteers.
+Given the safety profile of exemestane, no dose adjustment is considered to be necessary.
+Hepatic insufficiency:

-Hepatic insufficiency